 Mary M. Wade, Murfreesboro Branch of the NAACP

 About the ATHENA Award

 The ATHENA Award®, named for the strong, enlightened goddess, goes to individuals who excel in their professions, give back to their communities and help develop other leaders, especially women.

 ATHENA – Leadership ModelToday, ATHENA International is a global program.
 Since the program’s inception, more than 7,000 awards have been presented in over 500 communities in the United States, Canada, China, Russia, the United Arab Emirates and the United Kingdom.

 The ATHENA Leadership Model® was developed through a grant from the W.K.
 Kellogg Foundation and identifies eight distinct attributes that are reflective of women’s contributions to leadership.

-Nominees for the Rutherford ATHENA and Young Professional Awards must live or work in Rutherford County or its immediate surrounding counties.
-If the nominee lives in Davidson County, she must work in Rutherford County or a surrounding County; if the nominee works in Davidson County, she must live in Rutherford County or a surrounding County.
+Nominees for the Rutherford ATHENA and Young Professional Awards must live or work in Rutherford County.
+If the nominee lives outside of Rutherford County, she must work in Rutherford County.

 Dr. Linda Gilbert

 When: Friday, April 17, 2020, 11:30 a.m.

 Where: Embassy Suites Murfreesboro, 1200 Conference Center Blvd, Murfreesboro, TN 37129